FrankMerriman/Raspberry-Pi.neapple/README.md

 ## About
 These programs work together to copy network traffic and back them up to a remote server.
 They are intended to be run on a Raspberry Pi posing as an open wireless access point.

-This project was part of work done for a university security course.
+The code present in this repo was part of work done for a university security course.
 It is intended for learning and research purposes.
 Don't use these programs on other people without getting informed consent.
 It may be illegal to do so in your country.

 ## Part List
 *This tutorial has only been tested on this specific hardware + software.
 Presumably you can apply this tutorial to similarlly speced hardware with a bit of technical know-how.*